Supported Question Types And Logic Cards

 • A question type allows respondents to rank a list of attributes from a list.

-• Pro Tip: It is recommend to keep the list of attributes for a ranking to 8 options or less to minimize ambiguity in the ranking of too many choices that could possibly overwhelm respondents.
+• Pro Tip: It is recommended to keep the list of attributes for a ranking to 8 options or less to minimize ambiguity in the ranking of too many choices that could possibly overwhelm respondents.

-Open-ended
+Open-ended (OE)

 • A question type that allows the respondents to enter alphanumeric/ numeric/ ranged numeric.